2019 Conference Starting In

 Any professor would find this book useful, whether you teach entirely online, in a flipped classroom, or just want your course website to be more than a folder of readings.
 Flower Darby mixes her rich experience as a teacher and learner with a careful review of the most current literature to bring us a work that’s deep with context and immediately applicable. – Joseph M. Murphy, Director of the Center for Innovative Pedagogy, Kenyon College.

 For anyone teaching online – novice or seasoned – Small Teaching Online is a must-read!
-Darby expertly combines educational research and her expertise as an instructional designer to suggest practical solutions to challenges faced in the online environment in bite-sized chunks that doesn’t overwhelm. –Mel Young, Teaching and Learning Innovation Hub, Cambrian College, Blogger, disruptivepedagogy.ca
+Darby expertly combines educational research and her expertise as an instructional designer to suggest practical solutions to challenges faced in the online environment in bite-sized chunks that doesn’t overwhelm. – Mel Young, Teaching and Learning Innovation Hub, Cambrian College, Blogger, disruptivepedagogy.ca

 Darby and Lang extend the powerful Small Teaching paradigm successfully to the online teaching and learning environment.
-Faculty who are new to online teaching are especially well-served with this superb introduction to research-based incremental strategies. –Victoria Mondelli, Founding Director, Teaching for Learning Center, University of Missouri
+Faculty who are new to online teaching are especially well-served with this superb introduction to research-based incremental strategies. – Victoria Mondelli, Founding Director, Teaching for Learning Center, University of Missouri

-Schedule TBA by July 1st
+Schedule will be announced by July 1st